-In addition to the languages studies provided by Oamk you can complete virtual language studies free of charge as summer studies during the summer semester through e.g. the joint summer course portal of universities of applied sciences.
-The open university of the University of Oulu offers also either day time or evening courses in languages depending on the particular language.
+In addition to the language studies provided by Oamk you can complete virtual language studies free of charge during semesters or as summer studies during summer through Campusonline of the universities of applied sciences.
+Also the open university of the University of Oulu offers language studies in the Summer University of Northern Ostrobothnia .
+In the Oulu high school for adults (Oulun aikuislukio) you can take either day time or evening courses in languages depending on the particular language.

 Language Studies at the University of Oulu

-Oulu University of Applied Sciences has a framework agreement with the University of Oulu concerning cross-institutional studies in some languages.
-As a degree student of Oulu University of Applied Sciences you can take part in the language studies organized by the Language and Communication unit of the Extension School of the University of Oulu, if there are enough places in the study groups.
-For the time being no participation fees will be collected.
+Oamk has a framework agreement with the University of Oulu concerning cross-institutional studies in languages.
+As a degree student of Oamk you can take part in the language studies organized by the Language and Communication unit of the Extension School of the University of Oulu, if there are enough places in the study groups.
+Also the international exchange students of Oamk can complete language studies at the University of Oulu, if the courses are offered to the exchange students in the particular network agreement.
+No participation fees will be collected.

 Mandatory Language Studies